lab3¶

 http://tgftp.nws.noaa.gov/data/observations/metar/decoded/EGHI.TXT

-We provide the following noaa_string()
+We provide the following noaa_string() function which downloads the

 data from http://tgftp.nws.noaa.gov/data/observations/metar/decoded/EGHI.TXT and